benjamin-friedman/Computer-Science-Resources/README.md

 # Computer-Science-Resources
-Contains resources for data structures in C and working with Linux and the Vim text editor.
+Contains resources for data structures in C, the opaque object design in C, and working with Linux and the Vim text editor.